SalomePlatform/hexablock/doc/block_method.rst

 The method by blocks consists in:

-- finding a coumpound of blocks,
+- finding a compound of blocks,
-- this coumpound of blocks has to be equivalent to the initial geometry to mesh.
+- this compound of blocks has to be equivalent to the initial geometry to mesh.

 A block is a volume defined by: